about:navigation

 Freedom Privacy Sustainability Diversity

 What started as a simple list, written in an Etherpad and shared in the Fediverse has grown into a database-driven web-project for and by the FOSS community to help connecting people via their own community events.
-If you are interested to help us, get in contact.
+If you are interested to help us, see our contribute section or get in contact.
 Also drop by once in a while to enjoy the latest features : )

 about:freedom